St. John in the Wilderness Church (Nainital): History

+The site was chosen and approved in 1844 by Bishop Daniel Wilson.
+The cornerstone was laid in October 1846 and Captain Young, an executive engineer, made the plans at the cost of Rs 15,000 raised from private subscriptions and pew rents.
+Built in a Gothic style, it was inaugurated on 2 April 1848.
+A memorial in the church commemorates those killed in the 1880 Nainital landslide.

-The cemetery in the church has graves from 1845 to around 1922 with the last burial being of Sir George Knox.
-The graves include those of the mother and father of Jim Corbett, Christopher William, and Mary Jane Corbett who lived in nearby Gurney House.
+The church's burial ground contains graves from 1845 to around 1922 with the last burial being of Sir George Knox.
+The graves include those of the mother and father of Jim Corbett, Christopher William Corbett and Mary Jane Corbett who lived in nearby Gurney House.